Photo: Anne Moffat

 “A dazzling ability to elicit the multilayered textures” – Rondo Classic

 Australian pianist Aura Go is a performer, curator and educator.
-She performs across the globe – as soloist in concerti from J.S.
-Bach to Sofia Gubaidulina, as recitalist and chamber musician in imaginative programs that interweave old and new music, and as speaker and actor in interdisciplinary performance projects.
-In recent seasons, Aura has been soloist with the Melbourne, Adelaide and Queensland Symphony Orchestras, Tapiola Sinfonietta, the Melbourne Chamber Orchestra and Orchestra Victoria.
-Festival appearances have included the Edinburgh Festival, Kuhmo Chamber Music Festival, PianoEspoo, Melbourne International Arts Festival, Australian Festival of Chamber Music and the Musica Viva Festival.
+She performs internationally as concerto soloist in repertoire from J.S.
+Bach to Sofia Gubaidulina, as recitalist and chamber musician in imaginative programs that interweave old and new music, and as narrator and actor in cross-artform and educational projects.

-With pianist Tomoe Kawabata, Aura formed the KIAZMA Piano Duo, now established as one of Australia's most dynamic ensembles.
-She also enjoys a musical partnership with Timo-Veikko 'Tipi' Valve (Principal Cello, Australian Chamber Orchestra), with whom she recorded the complete Beethoven cello sonatas and Webern works for cello for ABC Classics.
-A passionate advocate for new and underrepresented repertoire, Aura's discography includes first recordings of works by Lisa Illean (with Emma McGrath, Tilman Robinson and ANAM Strings), Japanese works for piano duo (with KIAZMA), and duets of Ekaterina Komalkova (with Ian Munro).
-In 2023 Aura toured nationally in a critically acclaimed performance as pianist-actor in the stage adaptation of Paul Kildea's Chopin's Piano.
+Aura enjoys musical partnerships with pianist Tomoe Kawabata as the KIAZMA Piano Duo, and with Timo-Veikko ‘Tipi’ Valve (Principal Cellist, Australian Chamber Orchestra), with whom she recorded the complete Beethoven cello sonatas and works by Webern for ABC Classics.
+A committed advocate for new and underrepresented repertoire, Aura's discography also includes first recordings of works by Lisa Illean (NMC Records), Miriama Young (ABC Classic), Japanese works for piano duo (KIAZMA), and four-hand music by Ekaterina Komalkova (Tall Poppies).